bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_living-by-faith.md

 We are prisoners who await our execution.
 Having no higher purpose, significance or value.

-Advances in sciences like medicine...no permanent value because the universe is DOOMED.
+Advances in sciences like medicine&hellip;no permanent value because the universe is DOOMED.
 Life is absurd.
 We work and sacrifice to accomplish things that will not deter the outcome -- and ever expanding universe that will eventually just cease to exist with no memory or proof it had ever existed.

 A life without faith in God, cannot meaningfully answer our greatest questions: Why Am I here?
 What is the Meaning and purpose of my life?
-AT best we can agree to a level of "SELF DELUSION"...let's PRETEND it all has meaning (evening though we know it doesn't) and fool ourselves.
+AT best we can agree to a level of "SELF DELUSION"&hellip;let's PRETEND it all has meaning (evening though we know it doesn't) and fool ourselves.

 ## What Does the Life of Faith Look Like?